ccoenraets/salesforce-developer-workshop/index.md

 ### Browser Requirements

-The following browsers are supported to work with the Developer Console:
+The following browsers are supported when working with the Developer Console:

   - Most recent version of Google Chrome
   - Most recent version of Mozilla Firefox